 If you do not know what your current emission situation is, you cannot compare data, define emission targets, and improve your emission performance.
 You might end up estimating, modelling, and performing random LDAR campaigns.
 But what can you derive from that data?

-With a high-quality inventory of all potential emitting equipment or sources combined with a proper classification, you create a credible baseline.
+With a high-quality inventory of all potential emitting equipment or sources combined with proper classification, you create a credible baseline.
 It is your starting point to make your LDAR program successful.
+In fact, creating an inventory of all components that have been checked has been defined as a mandatory action in the proposal for the EU Methane Regulation.

 3. Using only one measurement technique

 Screening with an OGI camera is ideal for screening large areas or for checking inaccessible sources safely.
 But OGI cameras do not detect small leaks and the device does not tell you how big the leak is.
 It will only give you a leak/no-leak differentiation.
-FID or PID devices can detect leaks from 9 PPM onwards and measure the PPM concentration, which is a much more accurate method.
+FID or PID devices can detect leaks from 1 ppm onwards and measure the ppm concentration, which is a much more accurate method.

-Another, superior, technique is High Flow Sampling (HFS) or bagging.
-A High Flow Sampler captures the gas leaking from the device or component and determines the mass leakage in kg/hour.
-In our opinion, this is currently the most accurate method to determine the size of a leak on source-level.
+Another superior technique is High Flow Sampling (HFS) or bagging.
+A High Flow Sampler captures the gas leaking from the device or component and determines the mass leak rates in kg/year.
+In our opinion, this is currently the most accurate method to determine the size of a leak on source level.
 High Flow Sampling is quite a unique method in the market.

 From our experience, combining measurement techniques to properly measure in different situations works best.